CSC322-Grinnell/imagine-grinnell/Docker.md

 Finally, windows uses different line endings than linux and OSx, and even though the code on github all uses linux line endings.
 This wreaks havoc on docker, and can cause a whole host of weird bugs.
 Hopefully this has been solved with the .gitattributes file, but make sure to check this if there are weird problems. `find . -type f -print0 | xargs -0 dos2unix` can be run in git bash to convert all of the line endings.

-## Abbreviated command line reference, in order of usefulness
+# Abbreviated Docker command line reference, in order of usefulness

 Note: all `docker-compose` commands recursively search up through parent directories for a `docker-compose.yml` file, so they can be run from any directory under the project root.